Boathouse Lift Installations

 A boathouse lift is a boat lift that attaches to the roof joists of a boathouse.
-(If you are looking for a lift that does not attach to the roof of a boathouse, see our freestanding lake lifts.)
-A boathouse lift uses a hoist, cables, and pulleys to lift a boat.
+(If you are looking for a lift that does not attach to the roof of a boathouse, see our 4-piling lifts) A boathouse lift uses a hoist, cables, and pulleys to lift a boat.
 The boat hoist turns a pipe on which the cable is wound and the cable extends to the sides of the boathouse, travels down via pulleys, and then attaches to either slings or a cradle.

 Most boathouses are constructed of wood although some may be made with steel.
 They are designed with roofs to protect boats from the weather and may or may not have sides that extend down to the deck below.

 A boathouse lift attaches to the roof joists of a boathouse.
 Typical installations require three joists for mounting.
 One joist is dedicated to the boat hoist, or the gear and motor unit which turns the pipe.
 The other two joists support the pipe and the pulleys that carry the cable down to the boat.

 Most boathouses are constructed of wood.
 For added strength, these boathouses usually double up the joists that will be carrying the load of the boat.
 The mounting brackets are through-bolted to the roof joists.